MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 # Why People Really Quit Their Jobs?

-### Master's End Project in KSchool - VII Edition -
+### Master's Final Thesis in KSchool - VII Edition -
 #### by María Gamero

 # Study purpose